-In the same table, all the 4 municipalities use signboards printed with the word “lapat” to indicate the restricted area.
+In the same table, all 4 municipalities use signboards printed with the word “lapat” to indicate the restricted area.
 The signboards are strategically nailed in conspicuous trees at the demarcation line of the lapat area to indicate that the forest, plantation, or a part of the river is declared “lapat”.
-Fishing, hunting, gathering fire woods, farming, cutting of trees even for useful purposes, taking any object, or just simply entering into the area are strictly prohibited within the duration of the lapat period.
+Fishing, hunting, gathering firewood, farming, cutting down trees even for useful purposes, taking any object, or just simply entering into the area are strictly prohibited within the duration of the lapat period.
 Other respondents used fencing and public information to declare that an area is Lapat.

 4.3.
-Violations, Sanctions and Lifting of the Lapat
+Violations, Sanctions, and Lifting of the Lapat

 Once an area is declared lapat, this becomes a binding agreement between and among all the people in the community.
 It is the responsibility and obligation of everybody to watch and guard the sanctity of the lapat area.
-Likewise, it is their duty to report to the community leaders and elders any violation they observed for proper sanction or punishment.
-Neighboring barangays and towns and even visitors are obliged to obey and to respect the rules.
+Likewise, it is their duty to report to the community leaders and elders any violation they observe for proper sanction or punishment.
+Neighboring barangays and towns, and even visitors, are obliged to obey and respect the rules.

-Table 4 presents the corresponding sanctions to any of the violations committed such as entering the lapat, picking any object, cutting trees, farming, gathering firewood or fruits if there are, hunting, fishing, and making unnecessary noise.
+Table 4 presents the corresponding sanctions for any of the violations committed, such as entering the lapat, picking any object, cutting trees, farming, gathering firewood or fruits if there are, hunting, fishing, and making unnecessary noise.